 Unless the Company is in dormant status, a firm in Hong Kong must maintain an appointed auditor.
 Besides, the accounting records and annual accounts need preparation and retaining, followed by Hong Kong accounting standards that must be examined by a Hong Kong-registered auditor annually.

 The business registration in Hong Kong is valid for one year or three years.
 One month before the expiration date, the annual renewal must be made to meet the Companies Registry's annual compliance in Hong Kong obligations.

-The corporate in annual compliance in Hong Kong company are always advised to keep these records and documents available with them:
+The corporate in annual compliance in Hong Kong company are always advised to keep these records and necessary papers available with them: